-In Figure~\ref{fig:ToF-E-1} a) an example of the ${TOF}(\overline{E_\mathrm{kin}})$ distribution yielding only moderate resolving powers of $R_m \approx 200,000$ at best suitable energy is shown.
-In the central $100\,\mathrm{eV}$ region of the nearly parabolic profile, \textit{i.e.} between the average kinetig energies $\overline{E_\mathrm{kin}} = 2425\,\mathrm{eV}$ and $2525\,\mathrm{eV}$, the TOF varies by at about $50\,\mathrm{ns}$.
-Regarding the measured TOF for lower mean kinetic energies, it becomes obvious that the flight path (and time) for this energy should be somewhat shortened in order to reach better equality with ions at higher kinetic energies.
-This was accomplished by raising the potential of one of the inner mirror electrodes at the beginning of the reflection region, so that the effect on the flight path is stronger for low-energy ions than for ions at higher energies.
-The curve in Fig.~\ref{fig:ToF-E-1} b) is the result of the same measurement after raising the potential $V_\mathrm{EjM5}$ of the 5th mirror electrode on the ejection side by $30\,\mathrm{V}$, followed by a refocusing procedure using the strongly negative potential $V_\mathrm{EjL}$ to compensate the unavoidable change on the focal length of the system.
+In Figure~\ref{fig:ToF-E-1} a) an example of the ${TOF}(\overline{E_\mathrm{kin}})$ function yielding only moderate resolving powers of $R_m \approx 200,000$ is shown.
+Across the $100\,\mathrm{eV}$ wide central span of the parabolic profile -- ranging from $\overline{E_\mathrm{kin}} = 2425\,\mathrm{eV}$ to $2525\,\mathrm{eV}$ -- the TOF varies by at about $50\,\mathrm{ns}$.
+The goal was to reduce the TOF variance for a larger interval of kinetic energies.
+In this example a shorter TOF for lower kinetic energies was desired.
+This was accomplished by raising the potential around the inner mirror electrodes, \textit{i.e.} close to the drift tube, which has an influence on the position at which the ions with lower kinetic energy are reflected.
+The curve in Fig.~\ref{fig:ToF-E-1} b) is the result of the same measurement after raising the potential applied to the 5$^{th}$ mirror electrode on the ejection side $V_\mathrm{EjM5}$ by $30\,\mathrm{V}$, followed by a refocusing procedure using the strongly negative potential $V_\mathrm{EjL}$.
 The shape is significantly different and the region of flat response has been expanded.
-Within $100\,\mathrm{eV}$ energy width the TOF varies only by about $20\,\mathrm{ns}$, while the imprinted (correlated) energy distribution of the ion cloud is estimated to remain below $40\,\mathrm{eV}$ (estimation by simulations with different cloud sizes and ejection fields in the Paul trap).
-This setting results in a better quality with already $R_m > 500\,000$ at best suitable energy, and turned out to provide a useful initial configuration for the later fine tuning of the mirror voltages.
-The fine tuning was done by respecting the unavoidable change of focal length of the system when any voltage is modified.
-When the system is already tuned so that a first-order TOF focus is present at the chosen number of laps, then a significant change of a single voltage (to modify the potential shape) will detune this focus.
-In this situation, it cannot be known immediately if this change would enable to find a better or worse TOF focus.
-It is thus necessary to either change the number of laps in order to search for the new focal length, or to use another electrode not involved in the region of ion reflection (\textit{e.g.} central drift tube, negative lens electrode, or front-end electrodes between trap and MRTOF-MS) to re-adjust the focal length of the system.
-In this work the negative lens electrode at ejection side has been used to recover the TOF focus for the same number of laps after changing a mirror potential in the ion-reflection region.
-Although this lens electrode influences the lateral focusing of ions and is mainly responsible for ion confinement, the response is weak enough to allow for larger voltage changes without harming the confinement.
-Furthermore, the change at such an electrode (far lower voltage than ion-reflection region) has only marginal influence on the ${TOF}(\overline{E_\mathrm{kin}})$ profile, as the energy distribution within the ion cloud relative to the total kinetic energy, while passing this region, is very small.
-In this way, the potentials $V_\mathrm{EjM1c,2,3,4,5}$ have been changed in (typically) $2-10\,\mathrm{V}$ steps, to chose a new shape in the reflection region, followed by the refocusing procedure before the resolving power has been determined for each setting.
+Within $\Delta E_\mathrm{kin} = 100\,\mathrm{eV}$ the TOF varies only by about $20\,\mathrm{ns}$.
+This setting results in a higher mass resolving power with already $R_m > 500\,000$, and proved to be a useful initial configuration for the later fine tuning of the mirror voltages.
+The fine tuning was done by smaller changes of the potentials followed by a recovery of the focus length of the system (TOF after which a focus is achieved).
+When the MRTOF-MS is already tuned so that a first-order time focus is present at the chosen number of laps, then a significant change of a single voltage will detune this focus.
+In this situation, it cannot be known a priori if this change would enable to find a better or worse time focus.
+It is thus necessary to either change the number of laps in order to search for the new focus, or to use another electrode not involved in the sensitive region of ion reflection (\textit{e.g.} central drift tube, negative lens electrode, or front-end electrodes between trap and MRTOF-MS) to re-adjust the focus length of the system.
+To this end, after changing a mirror voltage in the ion-reflection region, the negative lens electrode on the ejection side was used to move the time focus back to the initial number of laps.
+Although this lens electrode influences the lateral focusing of ions and is an element primarily responsible for ion confinement, the response is weak enough to allow for larger voltage changes without harming the confinement.
+Furthermore, the change in bias applied to such an electrode (far lower voltage than ion-reflection region) has only marginal influence on the ${TOF}(\overline{E_\mathrm{kin}})$ profile.
+In this way, the potentials $V_\mathrm{EjM1c,2,3,4,5}$ have been changed in $2-10\,\mathrm{V}$ steps, to chose a new shape for the electric potential in the reflection region, followed by the refocusing procedure before the resolving power has been determined for each setting.